drfloob/literate-garbanzo/README.md

 [Source](1.mock-firehose)

-Since GitHub does not have an events firehose I could use for this project, I set about creating one of my own.
+Since GitHub does not have a firehose I could use for this project, I set about creating one of my own.
 I chose to maintain my source of truth in Amazon S3, and dial up the throughput using multiple independent EC2 nodes that stream from S3 into my Kafka ingestion endpoint.

 The initial setup was fairly tedious.
 The event data are provided across 5 [Google BigQuery][ghbigquery] tables.
 I exported this data in